MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-with-app-insignts-features-overview.md

 ms.custom:
 ---

-# Troubleshoot Cloud Service Application issue with Application Insights -  features overview
+# Troubleshoot Cloud Service app issues with Application Insights - features overview

-This documentation is about  Azure Monitor Application Insights integration with Cloud Service, and features introduction of application insight that are useful to troubleshoot application related issue.
+This describes Azure Monitor Application Insights features that are useful to troubleshoot application related issues.

 > [!NOTE]
 > This article applies to both classic cloud service and cloud service extended support.

-The following topics are covered in this article:

-- Application Insight Integration with Cloud Service
-- Features of application Insight
-- Web requests metrics and summary
-- Performance View
-- Alert Setup in Application Insight
-- Metrics chart in Application Insight
-- Collected log in Application Insight

-## Application Insights integration With Cloud Service
+## Configure Application Insights for Could Service apps

 To monitor your app with Application Insights, follow these steps:

 1. In Visual Studio Solution Explorer, under *Your Cloud Service* > Roles, open the properties of each role.
 1. In **Configuration**, select the **Send diagnostics data to Application Insights** check box, and then select the Application Insights instance that you created before.

 For web roles, this option provides performance monitoring, alerts, diagnostics, and usage analysis.
-For other roles, you can search and monitor Azure Diagnostics such as restart, performance counters.
+For other roles, you can search and monitor Azure Diagnostics such as restart and performance counters.

-## Diagnose failures in Applicaiton Insignts
+## Diagnose failures in Application Insights

-Application Insights comes with a curated Application Performance Management experience to help you diagnose failures in your monitored applications.
+Application Insights comes with curated Application Performance Management experience to help you diagnose failures in your monitored applications.
 To view the failures in the Azure portal, go to the Application Insights instance, and then select *Failures** under **Investigate**.

 You'll see the failure rate trends for your requests, how many of them are failing, and how many users are affected.
 The **Overall** view shows some of the most useful distributions specific to the selected failing operation.
 You'll see the top three response codes, the top three exception types, and the top three failing dependency types.